 The mission will actually follow another series of attempts, some very brilliant, which from 1965 to 1983 saw the planet Venus studied by 16 probes of the Russian space program called Venera.
-As an esteemed reader of this blog says, “let's give Caesar what belongs to Caesar”.
+As an esteemed reader of this blog says, "let's give Caesar what is Caesar's".

 DAVINCI, a little space genius

 DAVINCI will be a flying chemical laboratory, which will measure crucial and unknown elements of the clouds, atmosphere and climate of Venus.
 The spacecraft will also capture images of the planet's highlands, recording their rocky composition.

 NASA researchers will analyze the data obtained from this mission by combining scientific instruments and penetrative sampling techniques.
 To collect these readings with excellent accuracy, a series of equipment and probes will be launched on the infernal surface of Venus.
 They will literally "plummet" 67 kilometers (42 miles) into the planet's atmosphere, taking hundreds of photos before the crash.